jamescherti/bufferfile.el/README.md

 #### Hooks for Renaming Files

-- **`bufferfile-pre-rename-functions`**
-  A list of functions executed before renaming a file.
-  Each function receives three arguments:
+**`bufferfile-pre-rename-functions`:** A list of functions executed before renaming a file.
+Each function receives three arguments: `previous-path` (The original file path), `new-path` (The new file path), `list-buffers` (The list of buffers associated with the file).
-  - `previous-path`: The original file path.
-  - `new-path`: The new file path.
-  - `list-buffers`: The list of buffers associated with the file.

-- **`bufferfile-post-rename-functions`**
-  A list of functions executed after a file has been renamed.
+**`bufferfile-post-rename-functions`**: A list of functions executed after a file has been renamed.
 Each function receives the same three arguments as `bufferfile-pre-rename-functions`.

 #### Hooks for Deleting Files

-- **`bufferfile-pre-delete-functions`**
-  A list of functions executed before a file is deleted.
-  Each function receives two arguments:
-  - `path`: The file path to be deleted.
-  - `list-buffers`: The list of buffers associated with the file.
+**`bufferfile-pre-delete-functions`**: A list of functions executed before a file is deleted.
+Each function receives two arguments: `path` (The file path to be deleted) and `list-buffers` (The list of buffers associated with the file).

-- **`bufferfile-post-delete-functions`**
-  A list of functions executed after a file has been deleted.
+**`bufferfile-post-delete-functions`**: A list of functions executed after a file has been deleted.
 Each function receives the same two arguments as `bufferfile-pre-delete-functions`.

 ## Frequently asked questions